TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 == Changelog ==

+= 2.4 =
+* A new language "Hebrew" is added for the calendar.
+Now you can set your Delivery Calendar in the Hebrew language on the Checkout Page.
+* 'Delivery date in the Shipping Section' setting in the Appearance tab is now renamed to 'Field placement on the Checkout page'.
+It will allow the Delivery Date field to be displayed in Billing Section, Shipping Section, before Order notes or after Order notes on the checkout page.
+* The plugin is now using the jquery libraries available in WordPress core instead of the googleapis.com.
+* The notice "Minimum Delivery time (in days) will now be calculated in hours which is from current WordPress time.
+To keep the functionality of our plugin intact at your site, we have added +24 hours to the 'Minimum Delivery time (in hours)' setting." is made dismissible now.
+* A warning was displayed in the admin and on the front-end pages when the both Order Delivery Date Pro and Order Delivery Date Lite is activated together.
+* The update notice 'Order Delivery Date for WooCommerce Plugin needs to update your database' appears even when the plugin is re-installed.
+The notice should not come once the database is already updated.
+This is fixed now.

 = 2.3 =
 * Calendar next and previous arrows were not displayed correctly with the Galleria theme on the checkout page.
 This is fixed now.
 * Delivery Date was not displayed on the invoice and packing list due to a hook being deprecated from WooCommerce Print Invoices/Packing Lists plugin.
 This issue is fixed now.